Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass filtrations for several sections

-\end{definition} An element $\{(d_1,...d_k)_i\}\in WF$ is a filtration of vector bundles of $f_*\mathcal{O}(m_1D_1+...+m_kD_k)$.
+\end{Definition} An element $\{\underline{d}_i\}\in WF$ is a filtration of vector bundles of $f_*\mathcal{O}(m_1D_1+...+m_kD_k)$.

-Because in general $R^1f_*\mathcal{O}(d_1D_i+...+d_kD_k)$ is not locally free, the filtration won't give us the desired properties to compute its degree.
-So in many cases, we need the non-varying condition to get more information.
+As what we have shown in Lemma \ref{degree}, the filtration dose not give us the desired properties to compute the degree of graded quotient vector bundles because in general $R^1f_*\mathcal{O}(d_1D_i+...+d_kD_k)$ is not locally free.
+So in many cases, we need the nonvarying assumption to get more information.